kagsteiner/RPGMaker_AICharacter/README.md

 - id: the item's id - look it up in RPGMaker.
 - quantity: the quantity.
 Set it to 3 and the NPC will own 3 of this kind.

+### Set NPC Coins
+The plugin stores how many coins the NPC has (initial 0).
+This commands sets it to any value.
+- amount: number of coins.

+Please note: the plugin ignores what currency you use in the game, it just works with coins.
+If you want your currency to be explicitly supported, you have to use a prompt like
+"In this game, coins have the currency Schlumpfmark".
+Ensure to mention the currency when talking about money.

+### Give Player Coins
+Takes away a number of coins (default: all) from the NPC and gives them to the player.

 ### Decide And Act
 Based on what is written in the description, allow the NPC to choose any action.
 Possible actions the NPC can select are:
 - Move (coordinate) tries to move to reach the coordinate.
 The plugin will take the first step on the shortest path to this coordinate.
 - Speak speaks the text the LLM wants to speak.
 - Give: gives an item to the Player.
 To do this properly, the description should mention the item exactly as called in RPGMaker's item list, including the id/index.
+- giveCoins: gives an amount of coints to the Player.
 - Set Switch: changes the switch of an item.
 Typically used with "Decide Toward Goal".
 - Wait: If the LLM doesn't know what to do, it can always wait between 500 ms and a second.
 If the player performs a chat or give action towards this NPC while this command is running, it will be interrupted, no dialog or action is produced, the result variable remains unchanged.
 The user cannot detect this interruption, but in the normal loop this isn't required.